25 Perfect Weekend Getaways

 Brainerd Lakes, Minnesota

 A giant Paul Bunyan statue greets visitors by name at Paul Bunyan Land, a kitschy amusement park that's entertained families since the 1950s.
 It's just one example of the outdoor playground of activities in this region.
 Whether you want to golf, boat or jump off the trampoline anchored in the lake, Madden's on Gull Lake near Brainerd offers guests plenty to choose from.
-Cycle Path and Paddle in Crosby rents bikes and kayaks for travelers eager to explore Cuyuna Country State Recreation Area, and Croft Mine Historical Park provides self-guided tours in a tunnel that's refreshingly cool on sticky summer days.
+Cycle Path and Paddle in Crosby rents bikes and kayaks for travelers eager to explore Cuyuna Country State Recreation Area.

 Nebraska City, Nebraska